One of Rock and roll's first "legends" due to an early

 When the director of the school band informed the family that Eddie didn't have the "lip" for trombone he suggested clarinet instead.
 Cochran refused to even consider it and stated that he would quit the band if he couldn't play what he wanted.
 He then asked his brother Bob to show him some chords on Bill's old Kay guitar.
 Then he got a chord book and seemed to just naturally take it from there".

 In September 1951 he met Conrad Smith while attending junior high.
 Smith who shared the same interest in music as Eddie played upright bass in the school band and would later became his bass guitar player.
-In late 1953 they formed a trio together with another student on lead guitar, Connie on steel guitar and Eddie playing rhythm.
-They began playing country music as backup guitarists for singer Hank Cochran.
+In late 1953 they formed The Melody Boys.
+Together with Al Garcia on lead guitar, Connie on steel guitar and Eddie playing rhythm they began playing country music as backup guitarists for singer Hank Cochran.
 Cochran began recording in 1955 with Hank Cochran (no relation) and they toured as the Cochran Brothers until 1956.
 After seeing Elvis Presley in Dallas in late 1955, Cochran switched to rock and roll.
 Cochran demonstrated his skill as a rockabilly guitarists at number of sessions in Los Angeles.

 The Cochran Brothers